Friday, October 4, 2024

 Xai is also full of great ideas–that he can’t wait to share with everyone around him.
 He has a hard time listening to others he is so full of his own ideas.
 He also has a super sweet heart.
 SO I can see these both in me.
 I have no bad intent.
 I’m just a little hyper aware of my own thoughts and am super excited about them and share, share, share!
 I’m not completely unaware of those around me.
 I have become increasingly aware of it over the years and through experiences.
 In fact, I feel like one collateral beauty of the horrible experience with Isaak really made me start thinking of other people, the pain they feel, and the redemptive power of the Atonement to reach all of us, thereby minimizing any tendency towards comparative quality in my worship and worthiness with those around me.

 I have also thought about my friend’s recent sharing about her divorce with her husband, how she felt like for years and years she was not appreciated.
 She gave and gave and gave and just never felt like her husband was interested in filling her cup.
 And when it seemed like they needed to do something, it was like he had given up and that “she wasn’t even worth trying for.”
 Now, this is just the lens of interpretation through which I heard her and definitely did not accurately represent her since I can’t know of her experience and the range of experiences and emotions that led her to the place.
 But what I took away from it is it is easy for us as woman to seek for love through our service, a toxic ulterior motive.
 We serve and serve and serve some more.
 Yes, because it is right, but also because we hope that in doing so, we will fill our cups of feelings of worthiness or “lovability.”
 At least, that is what I have experienced.
-My husband is not the villain or disinterested party in my hear that I sometimes paint him to be.
+My husband is not the villain or disinterested party in my heart that I sometimes paint him to be.
 Bless his resilient heart, he will never be enough to offset the voices in my head.
 No one will be.
 As long as I’m strongly advocating for my unworthiness and “unlovability,” the internal voice will be stronger, just as those things up close to our vision are always larger than those at any greater distance.
 And maybe our poor husbands can sense this.
 Or spouse…maybe it is something anyone can do?

 Quinn came into our marriage just enjoying me.
 I did also to a degree, but over the years have sought for more and more, like the Aerial of “Little Mermaid” and “The Greatest Showman.”